araobp/node-red-genai/README.md

 - [OpenAI API](https://platform.openai.com/docs)
 - [sqlite-vec](https://github.com/asg017/sqlite-vec) (>= v0.1.6)

+Note: You can start using Gemini API with the free tier.

 ## Set up

 I use Raspberry Pi 3 (Linux) for this project, but all the programs in this project should run on other operating systems.